tchiluanda/rtn/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rtn is to ...
+The goal of rtn is to retrieve data related to the reports about the Brazilian Central Government primary results

 ## Installation